JetBrains/kotlin-web-site/pages/docs/reference/native-overview.md

 # What is Kotlin/Native?

-Kotlin/Native is a technology for compiling Kotlin code to native binaries, which run without any virtual machine.
+Kotlin/Native is a technology for compiling Kotlin code to native binaries, which can run without a virtual machine.
 It is an [LLVM](https://llvm.org/) based backend for the Kotlin compiler and native implementation of the Kotlin standard library